Preparing Your Manuscript

 Abstracts and cover pages are not included in the overall word count.
 All pages must be in 12-point Times New Roman font.

 You are required to submit at least two documents to the Editorial Manager system.

-Titles should be short, descriptive, and set in sentence case.
-In a separate document, place the title, the names of the authors, their professional titles, and their institutional affiliations.
-Include contact information for the contact author, and a phone number for contact by the editor.
-This will be separated from the manuscript for the purposes of review.
-Use a running head and page numbers.
+Title Page file.
+Place the title, the names of the authors, their professional titles, and their institutional affiliations in one file.
+Include the contact information for the corresponding author and a phone number for the editor if there is a follow-up question not best suited for email.
+This file will be separate from the manuscript for the review.
+We recommend the following format:

 Figures should be generated as a high resolution (300 dpi), black and white (no color, avoid grayscale) graphic image suitable for publication and saved as a separate image file in a standard format, such as (in this order of preference): Microsoft Word (DOC or DOCX), Encapsulated PostScript (EPS), Tagged Image File (TIF), or bitmap (BMP) file.
 All text in a figure should be set with a sans serif font (Arial, Helvetica, Swiss).
 Include the figure number, title, and any additional text in the manuscript document, but not in the image; and name the file to associate it with the caption text.
 Submit each figure as an individual file with its caption to include with the submitted manuscript.

 Manuscripts must be clear, concise, and engaging with a well-organized development of ideas.
 All submissions should have an 8.5x11" layout with 1-inch margins, be double-spaced (including references), use 12-point Times New Roman font, and with page numbers in the top right corner.
 Please make sure to indent paragraphs.
 Block quotations of 40 words or more should be double-spaced.